MauritsBleeker/svl-framework/README.md

 ## Requirements

-To set up the environment, install the requirements using the following command:
+To set up the environment, install the requirements using the provided YAML file:

 ```angular2html
 conda env create --file src/environment.yaml